 Emory is a leader in its commitment to sustainable buildings with over 3 million gross square feet of space in 34 LEED certified University and Healthcare buildings.
 Emory’s 2025 Vision adds LEED Silver minimum certification for all renovations, and encourages exploration of other sustainable building standards like Living Building, Fitwel, and WELL.

-of construction waste was recycled or reused last year
+of construction waste was recycled or reused in 2017

 gross square feet of LEED certified building space